decentralized-identity/keri/docs/Q-and-A.md

 {TBW}

 #### Duplicity
 In `KERI` consistency is is used to described data that is internally consistent and cryptographically verifiably so.
-Duplicity is used to describe external inconsistency.
+Duplicity is used to describe **external inconsistency**.
 Publication of two or more versions of a `KEL` log, each of which is internally consistent is duplicity.
 Given that signatures are non-repudiable any duplicity is detectable and provable given possession of any two mutually inconsistent versions of a `KEL`.

 #### Entropy
 Unpredictable information.
 Often used as a _secret_ or as input to a _key_ generation algorithm.[More](https://en.wikipedia.org/wiki/Entropy_(information_theory))